DAHLIA

 Then I saw the bright, white light so many people talk about in those near-death experiences.
 And I'll tell you what that bright, white light is: the airbag.

 That woman smashed into me, driver side, pushing my car about half a block.
 A fraction of a second difference, I'd be dead.
-If I didn’t change the radio station five minutes before, would i have been dead?

 What?
 I have an expiration date?
 I'm not invincible?
 I'm not invincible.